 We try to make your travel overseas as easy and affordable as possible.
 To get yourself there on-time, you’ll have many travel aspects to consider.

-- You should plan to arrive into Frankfurt/Main, Cologne/Bonn or Dusseldorf Airport on the scheduled arrival date.
+- You should plan to arrive into the Frankfurt (FRA), Cologne Bonn (CGN) or Dusseldorf (DUF) Airport on your scheduled arrival date.

 - You will be responsible for your own transportation by train or bus from your arrival airport to the University of Bonn’s International Office.

-- Staff will wait for your arrival at the International Office and provide you with your orientation materials and schedule.
-You will receive more specific arrival information for each airport by email closer to the start of your program.
+- Staff will wait for your arrival at the International Office, between the hours of 9 am and 6 pm, and provide you with your orientation materials and schedule.
+The staff will take you, via shuttle, to your dorm, after you've checked-in.
+Detailed arrival information for each airport will be shared with you by email closer to the start of your program.

 - You will be responsible for your transportation to the airport at the conclusion of your program.
 As you will spend the last few days of the program in Berlin, you may find it more convenient to depart from there.
 Alternatively, you will have transportation back to the city of Bonn, so you can depart from that area as well.